realmjoin/realmjoin-docs/user-group-device-management/device-list/README.md

 If toggled **on** (default) devices that have been disabled / blocked from sign in in AzureAD will not be shown.

-Switch **off** to see all devices including devices that are not enabled.
+Switch to **off** to see all devices including ones that are not enabled.

 #### Operating System / Device Type